-Chairman Pro-Tem Miller stated the Zoning Board is a quasi-judicial board appointed by the Board of Commissioners to consider zoning ordinance variances from residents in New Hanover County where special conditions would create unnecessary hardships.
-The Zoning Board also hears appeals of the County's interpretation in enforcement of the Zoning Ordinance.
+Mr. Moore explained that the Zoning Board is a quasi-judicial board appointed by the Board of Commissioners to consider zoning ordinance variances from residents in New Hanover County where special conditions would create unnecessary hardships.
+He said the Zoning Board also hears appeals of the County's interpretation in enforcement of the Unified Development Ordinance.
 The appellants have thirty days in which to appeal any decision made by the Board to Superior Court.